-Stardew Valley is a game all about customization, from choosing which villagers to make friends with to deciding how to lay out your farm.
+Stardew Valley is a game all about customization, from choosing which villagers to make friends with to deciding how to layout your farm.
 It only makes sense that players would want to download mods to customize their experience even more.

 Stardew Valley doesn’t include mod support natively, but fortunately, enterprising modders have developed their own way to enable mods.
 That means you’ll have to download an additional program to load some mods into Stardew Valley, but once you do, adding mods is simple.

 To get started, you’ll have to download the Stardew Valley Modding API (SMAPI).
-Make sure you run Stardew Valley at least once if you haven’t already so the game can create its setup files, then extract the .zip file you get from the link about and run the .bat file to set up SMAPI.
+Ensure you run Stardew Valley at least once if you haven’t already so the game can create its setup files, then extract the .zip file you get from the link above and run the .bat file to set up SMAPI.
 If you’re using Steam to run Stardew Valley, you’ll then have to copy and paste a line of text in the SMAPI installer into the game’s launch options under the properties menu.
 Once that’s done, you can install mods by simply downloading them from Nexus Mods and unzipping the file into the Mods folder in your Stardew Valley installation.
 For more detailed instructions, check out the modding guide on the Stardew Valley wiki.

-Simpler mods don’t require SMAPI.
+More straightforward mods don’t require SMAPI.
 Instead, you can download the mod and replace an existing file in the Stardew Valley installation with the one you download.
 It’s a good idea to make a backup copy of the original file first, though, in case you ever want to revert back to that version.
 You can check each mod’s Nexus page to see exactly where to install it.

 With that out of the way, let’s get onto the best Stardew Valley mods.

 There’s a lot to keep track of in Stardew Valley if you want to get the most out of the game.
-Knowing when plants should be harvested, how villagers are feeling, and what your animals need can help you run a successful farm without wasting time.
+Knowing when plants should be harvested, how villagers are feeling, and what your animals need, can help you run a successful farm without wasting time.
 That’s exactly why Lookup Anything exists.
 This mod is basically an in-game encyclopedia that gives you detailed information on anything in Stardew Valley, from villagers to enemies in the mines.
 All you need to do is hover your mouse over your target and press F1 to get a readout of everything you need to know about it.

 NPC Map Locations